krishnakumar85/sentiment-project/README.md

 ## 7. Future Roadmap

 To enhance PRISM's capabilities and usability, the following steps are planned:

 1. **Expand Dataset**: Increase the diversity and scale of datasets by incorporating reviews across a wider variety of platforms and industries.
-2. **Enhance Model Accuracy**: Employ advanced AI techniques such as transformer-based architectures (e.g., BERT or GPT-4) to improve sentiment detection and thematic analysis.
+2. **Enhance Model Accuracy**: Improve model performance using different LLM models, algorithms and fine-tuning
 3. **User Feedback Integration**: Continuously gather feedback from users to refine the tool and align it with evolving needs.
 4. **Collaborations**: Partner with organizations for data sharing and collaborative insights to make PRISM a universal solution for review analysis.